 Things to Remember

-• Bank Account Prerequisites: Without a DED license, opening a company bank account is generally impossible.
+- Mark our word, without a DED license, opening a company bank account is generally impossible.

 Also Read: Don’t Disappear in the Desert: Your Guide to Absconding in the UAE